ggluo/ggluo.github.io/_posts/2023-01-04-create-a-table-of-figure-using-latex.md

 ---
 layout: post
-title: Create a table of figure using latex
+title: Create a Table of Figures using Latex
 date: 2023-01-04 19:19 +0100
 tag:
     - latex